lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 If the DEV or APP IID are based on an LPWAN address, then the IID can be reconstructed with information coming from the LPWAN header.
 In that case, the TV is not set, the MO is set to "ignore" and the CDA is set to "DevIID" or "AppIID".
 Note that the
 LPWAN technology generally carries a single identifier corresponding to the DEV.
 Therefore AppIID cannot be used.

 For privacy reasons or if the DEV address is changing over time, a static value that is not equal to the DEV address SHOULD be used.
-In that case, the TV contains the static value, the MO operator is set to "equal" and the CDF is set to "not-sent".
+In that case, the TV contains the static value, the MO operator is set to "equal" and the CDA is set to "not-sent".
 {{RFC7217}} provides some methods that MAY be used to derive this static identifier.

 If several IIDs are possible, then the TV contains the list of possible IIDs, the MO is set to "match-mapping" and the CDA is set to "mapping-sent".